-Is the campus bus still in traffic between Eskilstuna and Västerås?
+Does the campus bus still go between Eskilstuna and Västerås?

-Like before it’s important that you stay at home if you are ill or have the slightest symptom.
+- Just as before the rule applies to stay at home if you are unwell or have symptoms.

 I’m an international student in Sweden.
 I’d like to abort my studies here and return to my home country.
 Could I continue my studies as distance education?